wilburhimself/gem_guard/README.md

           path: sbom.json
 ```

+## ❗️ Troubleshooting

+### InvalidLockfileError: Invalid Gemfile.lock

+GemGuard raises `GemGuard::InvalidLockfileError` when the `Gemfile.lock` is malformed (e.g., truncated file, malformed `DEPENDENCIES` entries, or dependencies not present in the `specs` section).

+Common fixes:

+- Run `bundle install` to regenerate `Gemfile.lock`.
+- If issues persist, delete `Gemfile.lock` and run `bundle install` again to fully regenerate.
+- Ensure the file wasn’t manually edited. `Gemfile.lock` should be managed by Bundler.
+- Verify Bundler version compatibility (see the `BUNDLED WITH` section at the bottom of your lockfile).

+If you believe the lockfile is valid but still see this error, please open an issue with your `Gemfile.lock` attached (sanitized if needed).

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bundle exec rake standard` to run the linter.